PRG, Inc.

 Mission Statement

-PRG combines community-based affordable housing development with education and advising to help all people and neighborhoods thrive.
+PRG combines community-based affordable housing development with education and one-on-one advising to eliminate racial disparities in housing so that all people and neighborhoods thrive.

 Impact and Programs